 Thoughts

 Not metaphorically.
-Literally — we pulled carbon out of the ground, burned it, and pumped the exhaust into the sky for two hundred and fifty years.
-The hole isn’t in the earth.
-It’s in the atmosphere.
-And for the last several decades, more has been falling in than we ever intended.
-The hole is deep.
-It is wide.
-It feels inevitable and unending.
+But literally — we pulled hydro-carbons out of the ground, burned them, and pumped the exhaust into the sky for two hundred and fifty years.
+The holes aren’t just in the ground now.
+They are in the atmosphere and the ecosystems that sustain us.
+And for the last several decades, more has fallen in to those holes than we ever intended.
+The holes are deep.
+They are wide.
+They feel inevitable and unending.

 So what do we do?

 This is the cruel irony at the heart of the climate crisis.
 The Industrial Revolution didn’t just start the problem — it handed us the only tools we have to solve it.
 Technology created the catastrophe.
 Technology is the only way out.
-I would love the answer to be stopping.
-But it won’t happen, it can’t happen, and we aren’t ready.
-So you don’t get to choose a different tool.
+I would love the answer to be stopping, pulling back to some agrarian utopia with more insects and less IT.
+But it won’t happen, it can’t happen, and we aren’t ready to do that.
+So we don’t get to choose a different tool.
 There is no different tool.
 The shovel is all there is, and the question is only whether we’re smart enough to use it differently this time.

 CO₂ in the atmosphere sat at roughly 280 parts per million for the ten thousand years of human civilisation before industrialisation.
 It passed 424ppm in 2024.
 The physics of what happens next — more frequent extreme weather, disrupted food systems, sea level rise — isn’t contested by anyone doing serious science.
 Or by anyone who wasn’t paid to dispute it.
 The IPCC’s Sixth Assessment Report makes the mechanism clear: we have a carbon budget, we’re burning through it, and the deficit compounds.